jdc4429/GPT-SoVITS-V2ProPlus-Windows/README.md

-## If you get the below error, run the pip command listed to fix it.
+## If you get the below error, run the pip command listed to fix it.<br>

 ffmpeg.exe - Entry Point Not Found - The procedure entry point libintl_bind_textdomain_codeset could not be located in the dynamic link library C:\Users\jeffc\anaconda3\envs\SoVITS\Library\bin\gdk_pixbuf-2.0-0.dll.